ShreyaKeraliya/AI-Powered-Phishing-Detection-System/CASE_STUDY.md

 - URL model successfully identified common obfuscation techniques

 Evaluation focused on **practical effectiveness**, not benchmark chasing.

+No claims are made about state-of-the-art performance, as the focus was on deployability and robustness.

 ## Limitations & Future Work